Statistical Significance of Clustering using Soft Thresholding: Methodology

 \subsection{Soft Thresholding Approach}

-As mentioned in \cite{liu:sigclust}, a challenge for the hard thresholding method is to estimate the large eigenvalues in the HDLSS settings.
+As mentioned in \cite{liu:sigclust}, a challenge for the hard thresholding method is the effective estimation of the large eigenvalues in HDLSS settings.
 This is illustrated in Figure \ref{figure1} using a simple HDLSS example with $n=50$ and $d=1000$.
-The data are generated from a multivariate normal distribution with covariance matrix $\Lambda$, where $\Lambda$ is diagonal with diagonal elements $(\underbrace{v,\cdots,v}_w,1,\cdots,1)$.
-We consider $v=100$ and $w=10$.
-In the HDLSS setting, it is well known that the sample estimators of the larger eigenvalues differ greatly from the corresponding true values \citep{rmt06}.
-But from (\ref{hard}), the hard thresholding estimators are identical to the sample estimators on all eigenvalues beyond the background noise, and thus bigger than the corresponding true values.
-Now we propose a less aggressive thresholding scheme which can reduce the larger eigenvalues from the sample estimators.
+The data are generated from a multivariate normal distribution with covariance matrix $\Lambda$, where $\Lambda$ is diagonal with elements $(\underbrace{v,\cdots,v}_w,1,\cdots,1)$.
+We consider $v=100$ and $w=10$, which gives the true eigenvalue (solid) curve in Figure \ref{figure1}.
+In the HDLSS setting, it is well known that the sample estimators of the larger eigenvalues tend to grossly overestimate the corresponding true eigenvalues, because the total variation (both signal and noise) that is spread over the 1000 dimensional data set is concentrated in the first 50 non-zero eigenvectors.
+Note that for the first $50$ entries the hard thresholding estimates (dashed curve) are the same as the sample eigenvalues.
+The rest of the sample eigenvalues are not shown, as they are $0$, which cannot be plotted on this log scale.
+For entries 11--50, the estimated eigenvalues are far too high, because they have been raised by the concentration of the noise energy into these terms.
+This effect is precisely quantified in \cite{rmt06}.
+This tendency for the hard thresholding to overestimate the true eigenvalues can create anti-conservatism in SigClust, which will be mathematically analyzed in Section \ref{ci}.
+In this section we propose a less aggressive thresholding scheme which can appropriately reduce the larger estimated eigenvalues to avoid this source of bias towards larger eigenvalues, called $soft~thresholding$, shown as the dot-dashed curve in Figure \ref{figure1}.

-Our approach is to add a smooth constraint instead of the rank constraint on $W_0$.
-Similar to the hard thresholding, instead of counting the nonzero eigenvalues, we add an extra constraint on the sum of the eigenvalues of $W_0$, which equals trace$(W_0)$.
-Consequently, (\ref{con1}) becomes
+Our approach is to replace the rank constraint (\ref{con1}) on $W_0$ by a smooth constraint.
+In particular, the $L_0$ constraint (\ref{con1}) becomes an $L_1$ constraint

-for a tuning parameter $M\ge 0$.
-The constraint above is a convex envelop to rank$(W_0)$ and therefore a convex relaxation to the constraint on rank$(W_0)$.
-Clearly when $M=0$, we force the covariance matrix to be the identity.
-When $M$ increases, more and more factors enter the estimation.
+where the signal versus noise trade-off is controlled by a tuning parameter $M\ge 0$.
+Denote $\lambda_{max}(W_0)$ the largest eigenvalue of $W_0$, according to Theorem 1 of \citet{Fazel2001}, trace$(W_0)\le\lambda_{max}(W_0)$rank$(W_0)$.
+Therefore, the constraint above is a convex envelope to rank$(W_0)$ (in the sense of being the biggest convex function below rank($W_0$)) and therefore a convex relaxation of the constraint on rank$(W_0)$.
+The tuning value $M=0$ results in $W_0=0$, since $W_0\succeq 0$, so by (5) this gives a pure noise model with $\Sigma=\sigma^2I$.
+As $M$ increases, the non-noise component $W_0$ plays a stronger role in the estimation.
 The constraint (\ref{con2}) is a nuclear norm constraint, which has been well-studied in the convex optimization literature, see e.g. \cite{Fazel2002}.